-As described above, previous measurements of similar airgun arrays in the Chukchi Sea were used to model the distances at which received levels are likely to fall below 120, 160, 180, and 190 dB re 1 $\mu Pa$ (rms) from the planned airgun sources.
+As described above, previous measurements of similar airgun arrays in the Chukchi Sea were used to model the distances at which received levels are likely to fall below 120, 160, 180, and 190 dB re 1 μPa (rms) from the planned airgun sources.
 These modeled distances will be used as temporary safety radii until measurements of the airgun sound source are conducted.
 The measurements will be made at the beginning of the field season and the measured radii used for the remainder of the survey period.

-The objectives of the sound source verification measurements planned for 2010 in the Chukchi Sea will be to measure the distances in the broadside and endfire directions at which broadband received levels reach 190.
-180, 170, 160, and 120 dB re 1 μPa (rms) for the energy source array combinations that may be used during the survey activities.
-The configurations will include at least the full array and the operation of a single mitigation source that will be used during power downs.
-The measurements of energy source array sounds will be made by an acoustics contractor at the beginning of the survey and the distances to the various radii will be reported as soon as possible after recovery of the equipment.
-The primary radii of concern will be the 190 and 180 dB safety radii for pinnipeds and cetaceans, respectively, and the 160 dB radii for zone of influence (ZOI).
-In addition to reporting the radii of specific regulatory concern, nominal distances to other sound isopleths down to 120 dB (rms) will be reported in increments of 10 dB.
+The objectives of the sound source verification measurements planned for 2011 in the Chukchi Sea will be to measure the distances at which broadband received levels reach 190, 180, 170, 160, and 120 dB{rms} re 1 μ Pa for the airgun configurations that may be used during the survey activities.
+The configurations will include at least the full array $(4 \times 10 \text{ in}^3)$ and the operation of a single 10 in3 airgun that will be used during power downs or very shallow penetration surveys.
+The measurements of airgun sounds will be made by an acoustics contractor at the beginning of the survey.
+The distances to the various radii will be reported as soon as possible after recovery of the equipment.
+The primary radii of concern will be the 190 and 180 dB safety radii for pinnipeds and cetaceans, respectively, and the 160 dB disturbance radii.
+In addition to reporting the radii of specific regulatory concern, nominal distances to other sound isopleths down to 120 dB{rms} will be reported in increments of 10 dB.
+Sound levels during soil investigation operations will also be measured.
+However, source levels are not expected to be strong enough to require mitigation actions at the 190 dB or 180 dB levels.

-Data will be previewed in the field immediately after download from the ocean bottom hydrophone (OBH) instruments.
-An initial sound source analysis will be supplied to NMFS and the airgun operators within 120 hours of completion of the measurements, if possible.
-The report will indicate the distances to sound levels between 190 dB re 1 $\mu$ Pa (rms) and 120 dB re 1 $\mu$ Pa (rms) based on fits of empirical transmission loss formulae to data in the endfire and broadside directions.
-The 120-hour report findings will be based on analysis of measurements from at least three of the OBH systems.
-A more detailed report including analysis of data from all OBH systems will be issued to NMFS as part of the 90-day report following completion of the acoustic program.
+Data will be previewed in the field immediately after download from the hydrophone instruments.
+An initial sound source analysis will be supplied to NMFS and the vessel within 120 hours of completion of the measurements, if possible.
+The report will indicate the distances to sound levels based on fits of empirical transmission loss formulae to data in the endfire and broadside directions.
+A more detailed report will be issued to NMFS as part of the 90-day report following completion of the acoustic program.